rubenmoor/palantype_DE/README.md

 Current state
 =====================

-The dictionary contains over 100'000 words of the German language.
+The dictionary contains almost 2,000,000 words of the German language.
-For productive use, a list of over 2'000'000 words has to be included (currently in progress).

 Apart from `ILKSn` to delete the last input, there are no command keys implemented.